realbakari/Bakari-Mustafa-Site/Book-Summaries/business/prosumer-power-by-dr-bill-quain-book.md

 ---
-title: prosumer power by dr bill quain book
+title: Pro-Sumer Power!
+How to Create Wealth by Buying Smarter, Not Cheaper!
 layout: page
 excerpt: his is a book summary of Prosumer power by Dr. Bill Quain.
 Read Prosumer power summary to review key takeaways and lessons from the book.